 Frequently Asked Questions (FAQs) for RPg applicants

-Every effort has been made to ensure that information contained on this website is correct.
-Changes to any aspects of the programmes may be made from time to time due to unforeseeable circumstances beyond our control and the University reserves the right to make amendments to any information contained on this website without prior notice.
-The University accepts no liability for any loss or damage arising from any use or misuse of or reliance on any information on this website.
-In the event of any disputes regarding the website content, the University reserves the right to make the final decision.
+Every effort has been made to ensure that information contained in this website is correct.
+Changes to any aspects of the programmes may be made from time to time due to unforeseeable circumstances beyond our control and the University reserves the right to make amendments to any information contained in this website without prior notice.
+The University accepts no liability for any loss or damage arising from any use or misuse of or reliance on any information contained in this website.